 Dr. Baer has received numerous awards and commendations, including the Valentine Davies Award in 2004 from the Writers Guild of America; the Special Individual Achievement Award from the Media Project; the Leadership Award from NOFAS; the Loop Award from Lupus LA; the Socially Responsible Medicine Award from Physicians for Social Responsibility; the Feminist Majority Foundation Award for promoting global women’s rights on television; and the John P. McGovern Medal from the American Medical Writers Association.

-AAAS is very grateful to have Dr. Baer’s support for the 2021 Diverse Voices in Science Journalism Internship.
+AAAS is very grateful to have Dr. Baer’s support for the Diverse Voices in Science Journalism Internship since 2021.